YuchengTaka/Portfolio/Final_Project_Part3_Yucheng.md

 # The final data story
-> [This is my shorthand for my final project](https://preview.shorthand.com/2LYrpiANUbefEVDL) This shorthand slide delivers a story to the audience about the hidden cost of music streaming in carbon burden around the globe, engaging the audience into making changes in music streaming that promote a better sustainable future, upgrading the music industry
+> [This is my shorthand for my final project](https://preview.shorthand.com/2LYrpiANUbefEVDL) This shorthand slide delivers a story to the audience about the hidden cost of music streaming in carbon burden around the globe, engaging the audience into making changes in music streaming that promote a better sustainable future, upgrading the music industry.

-# Changes made since Part II and Final design decisions
+# Summary of Changes made since Part II and Final design decisions
 From part II, I received a lot of constructive advice and critiques about the content and format of my delivery.
 As for the content, I upgraded the stacked bar graph into an area graph that better illustrates the changes in the music industry throughout the past decades.
 Here is the updated graph I made using Tableau.
 I decided to use yellow and red color to represent modern forms of digital music.
 I choose to use these color because I learnt that color conveys emotion and attract attention, the color schemes works well in attracting attention and also works well in indicating my implication that people should be warn or informed of the potential environmental damage of digital streaming.

 <div class='tableauPlaceholder' id='viz1709373805120' style='position: relative'><noscript><a href='#'><img alt='The shift in total revenue made by different forms of music ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Mu&#47;MusicRevenue_17091433062410&#47;Sheet8&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='MusicRevenue_17091433062410&#47;Sheet8' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Mu&#47;MusicRevenue_17091433062410&#47;Sheet8&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /><param name='filter' value='publish=yes' /></object></div>